EllisWm/Getting-and-Cleaning-data-Course-Project/CodeBook.md

   Download the data into folder "UCI HAR Dataset".
   Assign filename "GetdataUCIHAR".

+  Make sure that data.table and dplyr are loaded.

 **Assign and name variables.**

   ActivityLabels:  6 rows, 2 columns.